Frederik X: Early life and education

-Frederik was born by emergency caesarean section at Rigshospitalet, the Copenhagen University Hospital in Copenhagen, on 26 May 1968 at 23:50 to the then Princess Margrethe (later Queen Margrethe II), oldest daughter of King Frederik IX and heir presumptive to the Danish throne, and Prince Henrik.
+Frederik was born at 23:50 on 26 May 1968 by emergency caesarean section at Rigshospitalet, the Copenhagen University Hospital in Copenhagen, to the then Princess Margrethe (later Queen Margrethe II), oldest daughter of King Frederik IX and heir presumptive to the Danish throne, and Prince Henrik.
 At the time of his birth, his maternal grandfather was on the throne of Denmark, his maternal uncle-by-marriage Constantine II was king of Greece and his matrilineal great-grandfather, Gustaf VI Adolf, was on the throne of Sweden.

-He was baptised on 24 June 1968, at Holmen Church, in Copenhagen.
+He was baptised on 24 June at Holmen Church in Copenhagen.
 He was named Frederik after his maternal grandfather, King Frederik IX, continuing the Danish royal tradition of the heir apparent being named either Frederik or Christian.
 (Note: His middle names honour his paternal grandfather, André de Laborde de Monpezat; his father, Prince Henrik; and his maternal great-grandfather, Christian X. Frederik's godparents were his maternal aunt, the Queen of the Hellenes; his paternal uncle, Count Etienne de Laborde de Monpezat; his extended relatives, Prince Georg of Denmark and Grand Duchess Joséphine-Charlotte of Luxembourg; and friends of his parents, Baron Christian de Watteville-Berckheim and Birgitta Juel Hillingsø.)
 He became Crown Prince of Denmark when his mother ascended the throne on 14 January 1972.
 Frederik's only sibling is Prince Joachim of Denmark.

 Frederik attended primary school at Krebs' Skole between 1974 and 1981, as a private pupil at Amalienborg Palace from 1974 to 1976, and from the third form again at Krebs' Skole.
 From 1982 to 1983, he attended the École des Roches, a boarding school in Normandy, France.
 In 1986, Frederik graduated from Øregård Gymnasium.
 In addition to Danish, he is fluent in French (his father's language), English, and German.

 In the autumn of 1989, Frederik began studying political science at Aarhus University.
 As part of his education, he spent the 1992–1993 academic year at Harvard University, where he studied political science under the name Frederik Henriksen.
 Whilst at Harvard, he participated in the Phoenix – SK Club, and lived in a rent-controlled apartment.
 Frederik is the first Danish royal to complete a university education.